Phyllis Newman: Television

+In 2004, Newman played the meddlesome juror, Mrs. Sewruck, on Fox Television's series, The Jury in the episode, "Mail Order Mystery."

 Film

-On screen, Newman appeared in Picnic (1955), Let's Rock (1958), Bye Bye Braverman (1968), To Find a Man (1972), Mannequin (1987), Only You (1994), The Beautician and the Beast (1997), A Price Above Rubies (1998) and The Human Stain (2003).
+Newman's feature film debut was an uncredited role as Juanita Badger in Picnic (1955).
+She also appeared, uncredited, in The Vagabond King (1956), which Paramount filmed first, but Picnic was released before The Vagabond King.
+Other film appearances include Let's Rock (1958), Bye Bye Braverman (1968), To Find a Man (1972), Mannequin (1987), Only You (1994), The Beautician and the Beast (1997), A Price Above Rubies (1998), A Fish in the Bathtub (1999), and The Human Stain (2003).

 Music

 In addition to her appearances on original cast recordings, Newman recorded Those Were the Days, an album of contemporary songs, for Sire Records in 1968.
 In England, the album was released as Phyllis Newman's World of Music on London Records.

 The Phyllis Newman Women's Health Initiative

 In 1995, Newman founded The Phyllis Newman Women's Health Initiative of the Actors Fund of America.
 Since then, she hosted the annual gala Nothing Like a Dame, which has raised more than US $3.5 million and served 2,500 women in the entertainment industry.

 In 2009, Newman received the first Isabelle Stevenson Award, a special Tony Award, for her work with the Health Initiative.
 This award recognizes "an individual from the theatre community for [his or her] humanitarian work."